-(truthfulness) SIDO means living honest, an straightforward life in the sense of saying plainly what one is going to do, and then actually doing as one has said.
+SIDQ (truthfulness) means living an honest, straightforward life in the sense of saying plainly what one is going to do, and then actually doing as one has said.
 In other words, it means leading a life of principle.

 SABAR (patience) is a quality which enables one never to deviate from religious teachings, even if one is faced with difficulties and persecution.
 It is the quality one needs if one is to follow the path of truth, surmounting all obstacles which have been placed there either by the self or by Satan.
 It is the virtue which will keep one from abandoning the divine path and succumbing to worldly temptations.